 Although they were broadly optimistic for the future of financial services, they also highlighted a number of challenges the industry must address.
 In some cases they acknowledged that their own time influencing technology, regulation and innovation was coming to an end – and wondered excitedly about how people with a new outlook might steer their industry.

-Team 1 - What should a next generation pension look like?
+Challenge 1 What should a next generation pension look like?
 How do we close the savings gap?

 People are living longer and saving less.
 Even the state pension is starting to look unaffordable by 2030.
 In addition, many people start work today carrying huge student debts, even before they think about long-term saving.